La-nariz-de-monet/Modeling/README.md

 * About the model of Turing Machine, specifically one adaptation for binary sum with Python 3.x

 # General Objectives
+* Understand the Turing Machine
 * Simulate the Turing Machine
-* Understand the Turing Machine
+* Implement the binary sum

 # System Architecture
 * A **tape** for the simbols from some alphabet